 Accepting the temporary role at Cpl has opened doors for me and there are currently many temp positions available.

-In Office Support, we have a team that specialises in temporary contracts.
+In Cpl Office Support, we have a team that specialises in temporary and permanent contracts.
 If you would like to know more information about the current internal positions we have or other office support roles available please do get in touch.